andrewcarolan/pigment/README.md

 ## Usage

+Pigment writes the syntax-highlighted code to an HTML file and opens it your browser.

+Run

 ```
-pigment <input file>
+pigment <input file> [<theme name>]
 ```

-Pigment writes the syntax-highlighted code to an HTML file and opens it your browser.
+where `<theme name>` is a Prism theme.

+Unless you specify a theme, the default Prism theme will be applied along with this package's [custom styles](./src/scss/_custom.scss).